Why is my car insurance so expensive?

 The higher the accident risk, the higher your insurance premium is likely to be.
 Risk factors include:

-- Your postcode.
-Some areas are considered at higher risk of theft and vandalism than others.
-An inner-city suburb car will probably cost more to insure than one from a rural postcode, for example.
+Some postcode areas are considered at higher risk of theft and vandalism than others.
+If you live in an inner-city suburb, your car will probably cost more to insure than if you have a rural postcode, for example.

-- Your job title.
 If your occupation is considered high-risk, you could end up paying more.
-For example, a labourer might have a higher premium than a secretary.
+For example, a labourer might have a higher premium than an office worker.

-- Your car insurance group.
-Insurance providers assign different makes and models to different groups, based on risk.
+Insurance providers assign different car makes and models to different groups, based on risk.
 Generally, the higher the group your car is in, the higher your premium will be.

 Why is car insurance so expensive for new drivers?